rsvim/rfc/1-TUI/3-Layout.md

 #### Keep It Simple

-Grapheme based TUI has very limited spaces compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.
+Grapheme based TUI has very limited space resource compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.

 For example, a website HTML usually use below components to present and highlight its content: